 Michael A. Werner, MD, the owner and Medical Director of Maze, is a board certified urologist, with a fellowship in male infertility, andrology, and male sexual dysfunction.
 He supervises the entire process of sperm banking, including helping decide how many vials to divide a particular specimen into, and how many times a man should bank.
 He works closely with the female infertility specialist when it comes time to use the vials.
 This comes from his knowledge base in the field of fertility as well as in his scientific knowledge of sperm production, analysis, processing, and freezing.
 His knowledge also often comes into play in situations where men have problems producing specimens.

 Maze Cryobank has two locations.
 One is in Westchester County, in Purchase (right by the intersections of I-95, I-287, and the Hutchinson River Parkway.)
-The second is at 40th Street and Park Avenue, two blocks from Grand Central Station in New York City.
+The second is at 633 3rd Avenue (between East 40th and 41st Streets, three blocks from Grand Central Station in New York City.

-We have early morning, evening, and weekend hours.
+We have early morning and evening hours Monday-Friday.
 It is often important to get several specimens banked quickly before treatment begins.
 We go out of our way to make sure you can do this.